Una Noche Clara / A Clear Night

 What Burnout Looks Like From the Inside

-Christina Maslach and Michael Leiter (2016), the researchers who developed the most widely used measure of occupational burnout, describe it through three interconnected dimensions.
+Christina Maslach and Michael Leiter (2016), the researchers who developed the most widely used measure of occupational burnout, describe it in terms of three interconnected dimensions.
 The first involves overwhelming exhaustion, the sense of being worn out, depleted, and unable to recover.
 The second manifests as cynicism and detachment from work, a protective numbing that separates us from caring too much.
 The third is a diminished sense of professional efficacy, a creeping belief that nothing we do makes a real difference.

 van der Kolk, B. A. (2014).
 The body keeps the score: Brain, mind, and body in the healing of trauma.
 Viking.

 Bessel van der Kolk (2014), in The Body Keeps the Score, observes that people who have experienced chronic stress often feel perpetually unsafe within their own bodies.
-While I would hesitate to claim trauma as an identity, I recognise its residue: the years of institutional vigilance, the constant calibration to others’ needs, the way exhaustion became so familiar I forgot it was exhaustion.
+While I would hesitate to claim trauma as an identity, I recognize its residue: the years of institutional vigilance, the constant calibration to others’ needs, the way exhaustion became so familiar I forgot it was exhaustion.
 My shoulders, perpetually braced.
 My jaw was clenched through the night.
-My sleep, fractured by worry that arrived without specific content, just a generalised dread that something was undone, someone was disappointed, some standard had been missed.
+My sleep, fractured by worry that arrived without specific content, just a generalized dread that something was undone, someone was disappointed, some standard had been missed.

 Here, by the sea, those symptoms have begun to ease.
 The shoulders are learning to drop.
 The jaw softens.
 Sleep comes and stays.
 The body is remembering safety, one quiet morning at a time.